 - Cover a small plate with ice.

-- Rub the lime wedge on the outside rim of the Margarita glass.
+- Rub the lime wedge on the outside rim of the margarita or cocktail glass.
 Hold the glass at a 45-degree angle and dip the outside rim in the salt, rotating so the entire rim is coated with salt.

 - Avoid getting salt inside the glass.
 Fill the glass with ice and chill in the freezer.